pirisc/Portfolio/Mood_Classification/01_training_pipeline/README.md

 ```

 ### Step 8 — Gradio Demo & Deployment
 A Gradio interface wraps the classifier and affirmation logic, then the entire demo folder is uploaded to HuggingFace Spaces via `upload_folder`.
+[Here](https://huggingface.co/spaces/Sairii/mood_text_classifier) you can find the live version of this proyect.

 ---